Darkade/Darkade.github.io/_posts/2021-02-13-zelda-dungeon.md

 This map doesn't even has to "accurate".
 Maybe that is a false wall and there's a secret room, maybe that corridor has collapsed and the map is not up to date.
 There's many more possibilities when we use maps as pure abstractions.

-_If are interested in this idea I made a whole different blog post with advice on running a dungeon in this style._
+_If are interested in this idea I made a whole [different blog post][Running the dungeon] with advice on running a dungeon in this style._

 ---